-The Petitioner seeks classification as a special immigrant juvenile (SIJ) under sections 101(a)(27)(J) and 204(a)(1)(G) of the Immigration and Nationality Act (the Act), 8 U.S.C. §§ 1101(a)(27)(J) and 1154(a)(1)(G).
-The Director of the San Antonio, Texas Field Office (Director) denied the Petitioner's Form I-360, Petition for Special Immigrant Juvenile (SIJ petition), and we dismissed the Petitioner's subsequent appeal and combined motion to reopen and reconsider.
-The matter is now before us on a motion to reopen.
-Petitioners bear the burden of proof to demonstrate their eligibility by a preponderance of the evidence.
-Matter of Chawathe, 25 I&N Dec.
-369, 375 (AAO 2010).
+The Petitioner seeks classification as a Special Immigrant Juvenile (SIJ) under sections 101(a)(27)(J) and 204(a)(1)(G) of the Immigration and Nationality Act (the Act), 8 U.S.C. §§ 1101(a)(27)(J) and 1154(a)(1)(G).
+The Director of the San Antonio, Texas Field Office denied the Petitioner's Form I-360, Petition for Special Immigrant Juvenile (SIJ petition), and we dismissed the Petitioner's subsequent appeal and two combined motions to reopen and reconsider.
+The matter is now before us on a third motion to reopen and reconsider.
 Upon review, we will grant the motion and sustain the appeal.